Blazing fast Python

 Although profiling tools help you see important information about which calls in your application are time consuming, it’s difficult to exercise an application during local development the same way your users exercise it in real life.
 The solution to bridging this gap?
 Profile in production!

-ptrace to aggregate statistics about a running Python process’ stack in a format that’s helpful for visualizing where that process spends the majority of its time.
-Since Pyflame runs as a separate process and inspects existing stack data, its overhead is small compared to solutions that run as part of the process itself.
+py-spy reads the memory of Python applications and aggregates statistics about a running Python process’ stack.
+You can visualize this data in a format that’s helpful for seeing where that process spends the majority of its time.
+Since py-spy runs as a separate process and inspects existing memory, its overhead is small compared to solutions that run as part of the process itself.
 This also means you can be sure the profile analysis you end up with faithfully represents your application’s behavior and isn’t greatly skewed by the profiling work.

-After running Pyflame and a bit of post-processing you’ll be able to generate visualizations like this:
+After running py-spy and a bit of post-processing you’ll be able to generate visualizations like this:

 - How long to sample the process, in seconds